AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 ## Background and input requirements

-You may obtain differential expression results from your own data or a collaborator’s data.
-It is good practice to validate your findings in another dataset that measures a similar tissue with a similar experimental design.
+If you have differential expression results from your own data or a collaborator’s data, it is good practice to validate your findings in another dataset that measures a similar tissue with a similar experimental design.
 You can use refine.bio datasets and the steps in this example to quickly check for agreement with your results.
 In order to use this example workflow with your own results, you will need the following fields in your table.